-Southwest Scoliosis Institute offers comprehensive spine care solutions.
+Southwest Scoliosis and Spine Institute offers comprehensive spine care solutions.
 Our program provides patients with a multidisciplinary and integrated approach to improving spine well-being.
 We offer patients (irrespective of their age) access to qualified and certified doctors that are involved in the most recent spine research and treatments.

-At Southwest Scoliosis Institute, our wide range of tests and treatments are focused on nonsurgical spine care options.
+At Southwest Scoliosis and Spine Institute, our wide range of tests and treatments are focused on nonsurgical spine care options.
 Our spine specialists and spine surgeons help patients by reducing their pain, restoring function and improving their quality of life with minimal surgery.
 That is why our clients are glad to share their stories with others.

 We are grateful for the positive feedback we receive from our patients.
-If you want to know what some of our past patients have to say about Southwest Scoliosis Institute, read their testimonials to know more about the quality of spine care services offered by our team of spine specialists and surgeons.
+If you want to know what some of our past patients have to say about Southwest Scoliosis and Spine Institute, read their testimonials to know more about the quality of spine care services offered by our team of spine specialists and surgeons.

-At Southwest Scoliosis Institute, our specialists and spine surgeons are dedicated to stopping pain, restoring functions, and carrying out treatments (including minimally invasive spine surgery) for different spine-related conditions.
+At Southwest Scoliosis and Spine Institute, our specialists and spine surgeons are dedicated to stopping pain, restoring functions, and carrying out treatments (including minimally invasive spine surgery) for different spine-related conditions.
 Also, our patients have access to the latest imaging service that helps us to see spinal problems and to start the best treatments.